XiaoxFeng/IENet/README.md

 # Learning a Invariant and Equivariant Network for Weakly Supervised Object Detection
-By Xiaoxu Feng, Xiwen Yao, Hui Shen, Gong Cheng, Junwei Han
+By Xiaoxu Feng, Xiwen Yao, Hui Shen, Gong Cheng, Junwei Han We have released the codes of IENet work [here](https://github.com/XiaoxFeng/IENet).
+It is the extension of RINet and obtains state-of-the-art performance on the PASCAL VOC and COCO!
 ## Citation
 ```bash